uva-bi-sdad/dc.nces.colleges/README.md

-# YOUR_REPO_NAME Ex) dc.template
+# dc.nces.colleges

-Allows user to easily get YOUR_DATA data from the SDAD Data Commons.
+Allows user to easily get access scores to 4- and 2-year colleges and trade schools data from the SDAD Data Commons.
 Data can be provided directly or in a file.